 Board Member Since: 2021

 Jo Mark Zurel is President of Stonebridge Capital, a private (family) investment company, and a Corporate Director.
 From 1998 to 2006, Jo Mark was Senior Vice-President and Chief Financial Officer of CHC Helicopter Corporation, helping to build it into the world’s largest helicopter operating company.
-He is on several corporate boards, including Fortis Inc. (HR Committee Chair), Major Drilling (HR Committee Chair) and Highland Copper (Board Chair).
-He recently completed his term on the CPP Investment Board (Risk Committee Chair and past Audit Committee Chair).
+He is on several corporate boards, including Fortis Inc. (Board Chair), Major Drilling and Highland Copper Company Inc. (Past Board Chair).
+He recently completed his term on the CPP Investment Board (Risk Committee Chair and past Audit Committee Chair)

 Jo Mark is active in his community.
 His current and recent not-for-profit activities include Chair of the Atlantic Provinces Economic Council, Chair of the St. John’s Board of Trade, Chair of JA of Newfoundland and Labrador, Chair of a Canadian Red Cross capital campaign, the boards of the Institute of Corporate Directors and Propel ICT.